 Don’t Forget to Add Value to Your Descriptions

-When writing your resume descriptions, ask one question: “does this highlight the value I can provide a new employer?”
+When describing your work experience on your resume, ask one question: “does this highlight the value I can provide a new employer?”
 If not, adjust those descriptions so that they showcase the benefits you can offer.
 Remember, your goal is to sell yourself as someone who can meet the company’s needs.

 Do Include Hard and Soft Skills